kimiachenari/kimiachenari.github.io/index.md

 #### 4. Soltani, A., Chenary, K., & Mirzaei, R. (2024).
 Vulnerability of Housing Prices to Climate Change in Tehran.
 Journal of urban management (under review.)

 # Hobbies
-#### I have from Iran lifesaving and diving federation.
-I play guitar in my free time.
-I am curious and enjoy learning new thing and be master in them :)
+#### I obtained a lifeguard certification from the Iran Lifesaving and Diving Federation.
+I play the guitar in my free time.
+I am curious and enjoy learning new things and becoming proficient in them. :)
 ![naji](https://github.com/kimiachenari/kimiachenari.github.io/assets/104256716/0c67a0dd-afd1-4ace-98dc-772248895359)